Dmry/crypt-backup/README.md

 ### Set permissions and run script
 cd into the directory containing backup.sh

-When running for the first time:
+When running for the first time
 `sudo chmod u+x backup.sh`

 Then run